 3.4.
 The Commissariat aux Assurances ("CAA") is the supervisory authority responsible for the supervision of natural and legal persons falling within its competence for the purposes of the implementation of the Law of 19 December 2020 on the implementation of restrictive measures in financial matters.
-In accordance with the article 31 of the CAA Regulation 20/03 dated 30 July 2020 on the fight against money laundering and terrorism financing, these persons have to apply restrictive measures and inform without delay the competent authorities in financial sanctions matters.
+In accordance with article 2(2) and article 31 of the CAA Regulation 20/03 dated 30 July 2020 on the fight against money laundering and terrorism financing, these persons have to apply financial restrictive measures and inform without delay the competent authorities in financial sanctions matters.
 A copy of this reporting has to be addressed to the CAA.

-⇒Contact details: Commissariat aux Assurances
+Contact details: Commissariat aux Assurances

-7, boulevard Joseph II

-L-1840 Luxembourg

-Tel: (+352) 22 69 11 - 1

-Fax: (+352) 22 69 10
+11, rue Robert Stumper L-2557 Luxembourg Tel: (+352) 22 69 11 - 1 Fax: (+352) 22 69 10 Email: caa@caa.lu Website: www.caa.lu

-Email: caa@caa.lu

-Website: www.caa.lu